 Antibody testing can give public health experts important information about how COVID-19 spreads through a large group of people.
 This information can then help M Health Fairview and the Minnesota Department of Health come up with better safety steps to reduce the spread of COVID-19.

-Antibody testing is now available at several M Health Fairview sites without the need for a physician’s order or an appointment.
-Recipients pay up front, have a quick blood draw taken, and receive results in the mail in three to five days.
+Antibody testing is now available at several M Health Fairview sites without the need for a physician’s order.
+Recipients pay up front, have a quick blood draw taken, and receive results in the mail in five to seven business days.

-For $55, an individual can order a test that measures antibody presence and antibody levels.
+For $100, an individual can order a test that measures antibody presence and semi-quantitative antibody levels.
 This test will be positive in individuals who have either received COVID-19 vaccination, or individuals with a history of past or current COVID-19 infection.

 M Health Fairview Lakes Medical Center – 5200 Fairview Blvd., Wyoming